natcap/natural-capital-footprint-impact/README.md

                         buffer asset points according to values in this table
 ```

 These examples assume your ecosystem service table is named `ecosystem_service_table.csv` and your assets vector is named `assets_eckert.gpkg`.
-You may replace
+You may replace {??? missing end of sentence ???}

 ### Point mode